 These students will do well to examine carefully the professional requirements and the time required to prepare for their field of choice.
 It is the student’s responsibility, in fact, to be fully aware of course requirements of the college or university to which they intend to transfer.
 Early selection of the transfer institution facilitates planning while at Oakland Community College.

-In addition to studying the current catalog of the transfer institution and discussing requirements with a counselor or faculty advisor, the student should confer with an admissions counselor from his or her selected transfer institution when the university counselors visit the campuses of Oakland Community College during the Fall and Winter semesters.
+In addition to studying the current catalog of the transfer institution and discussing requirements with a counselor or faculty advisor, the student should confer with an admissions counselor at his or her selected transfer institution or when university counselors visit the campuses of Oakland Community College.
 Information concerning the date and time of the visits is available through the counseling office on each campus.

 Application to the four-year institution should be made well in advance of the expected transfer date.
 At the time of application for transfer, the student should request a copy of the official transcript from the Office of the Registrar for the transfer institution.

 Oakland Community College has many articulation agreements with colleges and universities that award baccalaureate degrees.
-Any student planning to continue education beyond OCC should work closely with a counselor to ensure the transferability of the course work.
+Current articulation agreements are listed on the Articulation website.
+Any student planning to utilize an articulation agreement to continue education beyond OCC should work closely with a counselor well in advance of transferring to ensure agreement eligibility and the transferability of the course work.